FiroozehDastur/DistributedWorkflows.jl/README.md

    * [Rocky Linux 8](https://github.com/FiroozehDastur/DistributedWorkflows.jl/releases/download/v0.1.0/distributedworkflow_rockylinux8)
    * [Rocky Linux 9](https://github.com/FiroozehDastur/DistributedWorkflows.jl/releases/download/v0.1.0/distributedworkflow_rockylinux9)

-3. Once the installation is complete, navigate to the directory where you saved your binary file and install it in a target location of your choice as follows:
+3. Once the installation is complete, navigate to the directory where you saved your binary file and run it install it in a target location of your choice as follows:

    ```
-   ./distributedworkflow_myOS --target zeda
+   sh distributedworkflow_myOS -- --target zeda
    ```

    > ---